prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 ![png](../../images/chapters/Chapter_15/05_Calculus_in_SymPy_32_0.png)

 To check that $f$ is a density, we have to confirm that its integral is 1.
 So we will declare two positive symbolic variables `t` and `lamda`.
-Notice the incorrectly spelled `lamda`.
+Notice the incorrectly spelled `lamda` instead of `lambda`.
 That is because `lambda` has another meaning in Python, as some of you might know.

 In fact `lamda` is a constant, not a variable.
 But `SymPy` needs to know that it's an algebraic object, so we have to declare it as such.